mirumee/ariadne-codegen/docs/03-reference/01-configuration.md

 - `queries_path` - path to file/directory with queries (Can be optional if `enable_custom_operations` is used)

-Exactly one of the following parameters is required — they are mutually exclusive, so only one schema source may be used at a time (see [Schema sources](../02-guides/02-schema-sources.md)):
+Exactly one of the following parameters is required - they are mutually exclusive, so only one schema source may be used at a time (see [Schema sources](../02-guides/02-schema-sources.md)):

 - `schema_path` - path to file/directory with graphql schema
 - `schema_paths` - list of local paths and/or installed-package sources to build the schema from
-- `remote_schema_url` - url to graphql server, where introspection query can be perfomed
+- `remote_schema_url` - url to graphql server, where introspection query can be performed

 ## Optional settings:

 - `remote_schema_headers` - extra headers that are passed along with introspection query, eg. `{"Authorization" = "Bearer token"}`.
 To include an environment variable in a header value, prefix the variable with `$`, eg. `{"Authorization" = "$AUTH_TOKEN"}`
-- `remote_schema_verify_ssl` (defaults to `true`) - a flag that specifies wheter to verify ssl while introspecting remote schema
+- `remote_schema_verify_ssl` (defaults to `true`) - a flag that specifies whether to verify ssl while introspecting remote schema
 - `remote_schema_timeout` (defaults to `5`) - timeout in seconds while introspecting remote schema
 - `remote_schema_http_client_path` (defaults to `None`) - dotted import path to a custom HTTP client (a class/callable that returns one, or a ready client object) providing an `httpx`-compatible `post` interface, used only for the remote schema introspection request.
 If unset, the default `httpx` client is used.
 - `target_package_name` (defaults to `"graphql_client"`) - name of generated package